zanni/messaging-server/README.md

 Responses could be found using tsung (https://github.com/processone/tsung) in order to simulate concurrent websocket connections

 ## Security
+What's missing:

 Application:
-- MessagingServer endpoints should use SSL
+- webapp endpoints should use SSL
+- SSLv3 should be disabled
-- MessagingServer RabbitMQAuth endpoints should implement whitelist logic on rabbitmq nodes addresses (maybe they should be in another app, not visible by internet network)
+- webapp RabbitMQAuth endpoints should implement whitelist logic on rabbitmq nodes addresses (maybe they should be in another app, not visible by internet network)
-- Non acked session should have a TTL
+- Non acked session should have a TTL and should be deleted at TTL expiration

 System:
 - SSH public key authentification enable, SSH password authentification disable, custom port
 - ports 443 && 15674 opened to internet network

 ## Requirements